 - What are the learning goals of your course? - What are your approaches to teaching a face-to-face course (e.g., lecture, discussion, demonstrations, etc.)?

-- Which of your course learning goals will need to be revised for the online context?
+Plan for your online course context: - Which of your course learning goals will need to be revised for the online context?
 Since online teaching can take more time than teaching face-to-face, what learning goals or content would be prioritized in your course?
 What could your course do without while still meeting your learning goals? - How can these goals best be achieved using online tools and teaching methods?
 What adjustments might you make to your course based on the needs of your online learners?
 How might you adjust your teaching approaches?